 “Philosophers since Aristotle have debated what justice in punishment requires.
 For him, punishment is governed by the requirements of what he called “corrective justice.”
 By this he meant that when someone is injured, the offender should be punished by inflicting comparable harm.

-Aristotle‘s idea that punishment is a deserved and proportional response to an offense provides a building block for retributive theories of punishment, which embrace some form of “an eye for an eye” as a way to do justice.
+Aristotle‘s idea that punishment is a deserved and proportional response to an offence provides a building block for retributive theories of punishment, which embrace some form of “an eye for an eye” as a way to do justice.

 Those theories insist, as 18th-century philosopher Immanuel Kant noted, that punishment “can never be inflicted merely as a means to promote some other good for the criminal himself or for civil society.
 It must always be inflicted upon him because he has committed a crime.”
 In other words, just punishment must give people what they deserve, nothing less and nothing more.